dgp-web/entity-store/README.md

 ```

+## Best practices ##

+TBD
+- use entity store for manageing your cache, don't write reducers for CRUD logic
+- don't use the actions for triggering effects
+- alias actions and selectors
+- keep most of your entities in a central global application state

 ## Advanced features ##

+### Manageing selections ###

+TBD

 ### Working with store features ###
 It can be convenient to isolate regions in your store that are independent